nullskill/surf-flutter-course-larkin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a training project for the Surf practical Flutter development course.
 It is built using clean architecture approach with the help of MVVM pattern in reactive state management style.
+The app utilizes CRUD as well as Rest API operations.

 ### Screenshots